How does my child get to school?

 middle- and high-school students.

 provides the district with yellow-bus transportation.
-Durham is a
+First Student is a

 How does CDTA transport middle- and high-school students?